godarklight/concorde/ReadmeConcorde-jbsim.txt

 - at 750 ft AGL, disable autopilot and autothrottle, keep the trim of the glide slope mode;
   maintain pitch at 10 degrees, control descent rate with speed (throttle).
 - the tail wheel protects the reversers from hitting the ground (A1).
+- avoid autoland by gusty wind.

 Installation
 ============
-If your preferences.xml doesn't have 6 views, update Nasal/Concorde-views.xml.

 A mouse with 3rd (middle) button, or its emulation (left + right button), is required.

 Fuel load
 ---------
 - default is maximum landing weight, 245000 lb (19000 kg fuel).
-- for alternate load, press "ctrl-M f" (saved on exit by userarchive).
+- for alternate load, press "ctrl-M f" (saved on exit in aircraft-data).

 Sounds
 ------
-- see Sounds/concorde-real-sound.xml to install real Concorde sounds.
+- see Sounds/Concorde-real-sound.xml to install real Concorde sounds.
-- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true; to see the text of callouts, press "shift-ctrl-R".
+- voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true; to see the text of callouts, press "shift-ctrl-R" (saved on exit in aircraft-data).

 Frame rate
 ----------